-In 2005 the California Music Educators Association named Dr. Tatton Orchestra Educator of the Year and in 2011 the CMEA Bay Section honored him as the Outstanding Educator of the Year.
-In 1999, the American Viola Society honored him with the Maurice Riley Award for “Distinguished Service to the Viola and to the American Viola Society” and, in 2004, the International Viola Society “…in recognition of his outstanding contributions to the viola” awarded Dr. Tatton the Silver Alto Clef.
+In 2005 the California Music Educators Association named Dr. Tatton “Orchestra Educator of the Year” and in 2011 the CMEA Bay Section honored him as the ”Outstanding Educator of the Year”.
+In 1999, the American Viola Society honored Dr. Tatton with the Maurice Riley Award for Distinguished Service to the Viola and to the American Viola Society and, in 2004, the International Viola Society awarded him the “Silver Alto Clef”